duckduckgo/duckduckgo-help-pages/_docs/p-app-tracking-protection/app-tracking-protection-index.md

 isIndex: true
 ---

-Available in [DuckDuckGo Private Browser for Android](https://play.google.com/store/apps/details?id=com.duckduckgo.mobile.android), App Tracking Protection is a beta feature that helps block 3rd-party trackers in your apps, even when you’re not using them.
+Available in [DuckDuckGo Private Browser for Android](https://play.google.com/store/apps/details?id=com.duckduckgo.mobile.android), App Tracking Protection is a feature that helps block 3rd-party trackers in your apps, even when you’re not using them.
 It works locally on your device and does not collect personal data.

 {% include category-footer-nav.md %}